SAFE Board of Directors

 Mr. Rosenberg also served as the United States Attorney for the Eastern District of Virginia.
 As that district’s chief federal law enforcement officer (2006-2008), hesupervised the prosecution of all federal crimes and the litigation of all civil matters involving the federal government.
 Mr. Rosenberg also served as the United States Attorney for the Southern District of Texas (2005-2006).
 His public service includes several senior posts at the Department of Justice, including as Chief of Staff to Deputy Attorney General Jim Comey (2004-2005), Counselor to Attorney General John Ashcroft (2003-2004), and Counsel to FBI Director Robert Mueller (2002- 2003), and Assistant U.S. Attorney in the Eastern District of Virginia.
 Mr. Rosenberg received his Bachelor’s degree from Tufts University (BA).
 He has also earned a Master’s in Public Policy from Harvard University and a Juris Doctorate from the University of Virginia.

-Bill Sternberg became editorial page editor in 2015, after serving as deputy editorial page editor since 2004.
+Since 2015 Bill Sternberg has served as the editorial page editor at USA Today, after serving as deputy editorial page editor since 2004.
 Previously, as senior assignment editor and Washington editor, Sternberg planned and executed coverage of the Clinton impeachment scandal, the 2000 election and recount, the Sept.
 11 terror attacks, and the wars in Afghanistan and Iraq.
 Before joining USA TODAY in 1997, he was Washington bureau chief for Thomson Newspapers and a reporter for The (Syracuse) Post-Standard and Crain’s New York Business.
 He is the co-author of Feeding Frenzy: The Inside Story of Wedtech (Holt: 1988), and his prizes include the John Hancock Award for Excellence in Business and Financial Journalism (“Cooked Books,” The Atlantic Monthly, 1992).
 He was born in 1956 in Brooklyn, N.Y., grew up in Guilderland, N.Y., and graduated from Cornell University with a B.A. degree in American Studies.

 Ms. Tanielian is a senior behavioral scientist at the RAND Corporation.
 She is a nationally recognized expert in military and veteran health policy.
 Her career began youth substance use prevention programs and her research interests include access to and quality of care for service-connected health problems, particularly mental health problems; military suicide; military sexual assault; military families; veteran caregivers; and psychological and behavioral effects of combat, terrorism, and disasters.